 - Resistant to Scratches

-Among a host of other points, these factors show the high-quality nature of the custom-blended UV canvas that CanvasPrints.com uses.
+Among a host of other points, these factors show the high-quality nature of the custom-blended canvas that CanvasPrints.com uses.
 Using a museum-quality canvas material will help to make the canvas more durable to humidity as well as regular wear and tear.

 - No Smudging